Bosch-0/Project-Muggle/README.md

 ## Timeline
 Looking to have solid design foundations established for Bitcoin Core over the next 6 months a long with many UI/UX improvements implemented.
 Implementation is difficult to gauge as its restricted to the pace of Core, which historically is quite conservative.
 Though it is common for design decisions to be ahead of development changes, so I will continue making / improving on designs that developers can pick up when they have time.

-## Current Projects
+## Active work
-Below are some design projects I have been working on for Bitcoin Core.
-Many of these mini-projects have been broken up into smaller versions to limit technical debt and align with the conservative and incremental way in which Bitcoin Core developed.
-Lower versions are mostly aimed around content re-works, such as educating users (e.g. clarifying wallet types when creating a wallet), whilst later versions focus more on new features (e.g. UI/UX for HWI when creating a wallet).
-All projects will go through regular reviews via the core GUI repo as well as on the Bitcoin Design Slack.
+Below is what I am actively working on for Bitcoin Core.
+Many of these have been broken up into smaller versions to limit technical debt and align with the conservative and incremental way in which Bitcoin Core is developed.

 ### Bitcoin Core design system v1.0
 A design system will be pivotal in on-boarding new designers and making the design implementation process more seamless. v1.0 will only focus on branding and content guidelines as well as provide a resources library for things like figma files, templates, a glossary, guides, presentation kits and designer workflows.